leewtai/leewtai.github.io/courses/stat_computing/README.md

 #### What is a function?
 A function in programming is similar to a function in mathematics.
-Given inputs, it performs operations and (usually) returns an output.
+Given inputs, it performs some operations and (usually) returns an output.

 We've introduced calculator-like functions before like `log()` and `sin()` but functions can be more complex:
-- The inputs can be more complex than a single number
+- The inputs can be more complex than a single number (e.g. a matrix!)
 - They can take in multiple inputs
-- Functions can have defaults
+- Functions can have defaults, i.e. if you do not specify a significance level, we often default to 5%.
 - Outputs can be more complex than a single number as well

 #### Creating data with functions
-Besides the usual calculator-like functions, the most basic functions are those that create a collection of values, this is how we will represent "data" in programming.
+Besides the usual calculator-like functions, the most basic functions are those that create a **collection of values**, this is how we will represent "data" in programming.

 For example, to make a dice with the 6 sides or a coin with the 2 sides,